 The TExES Theatre EC – 12 Exam is a certification examination that is designed to determine whether or not an individual possesses the skills and knowledge necessary to teach theatre at any grade level in the Texas public school system.
 This exam assesses the individual’s knowledge of the skills and techniques required to create, produce, and perform theatrical productions, theatre design techniques, technical theatre techniques, theatre history, theatre culture, methods of analyzing theatre, and other similar topics.
 This exam is required in order for an individual to become certified as an entry-level theatre teacher in the state of Texas.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Theatre EC – 12 Exam is only offered in a paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Theatre EC – 12 Exam is offered in a computer-based format and the registration fee for the exam is $131.
 However, there may be other exams and fees that are required in addition to this exam in order to become certified as an entry-level theatre teacher within the state of Texas.

 Sample Study Notes